Spatio-temporal, multi-field deep learning of shock propagation in meso-structured media: Problem Description

 \textbf{Porous disc.} A 0.3175 cm thick tungsten flier impacts a porous aluminum disc encased in a copper backer (Fig.~\ref{fig:setup:a}).
 The domain is cylindrically symmetric with diameter 3.8 cm and axial extent 1.3175 cm plus the porous aluminum disc thickness.
 The porous aluminum disc has variable \textit{thickness} (0.2–1.0 cm), \textit{diameter} (0.05–3.8 cm) and \textit{homogenized porosity} (5–75\%).
 The impact velocity is fixed at 0.23 cm/$\mu$s.
 This design allows systematic exploration of porosity effects on shock attenuation, compaction and energy dissipation.

-\textbf{Architected lattice.} A 0.3175 cm thick tantalum flier impacts a two‑dimensional aluminum lattice (Fig.~\ref{fig:setup:b}).
-The lattice comprises a square grid of struts at 0.10 cm pitch, rotated by an \textit{angle} in [0$^\circ$,45$^\circ$].
+\textbf{Architected lattice.} A 0.3175 cm thick tantalum flier impacts a two‑dimensional architected aluminum lattice (Fig.~\ref{fig:setup:b}).
+The architected lattice comprises a square grid of struts at 0.10 cm pitch, rotated by an \textit{angle} in [0$^\circ$,45$^\circ$].
 The strut thickness is set by the nominal \textit{porosity} (10–90\%).
 A copper backer of the same thickness lies downstream.
 The \textit{shock speed} is varied between 0.1 and 0.4 cm/$\mu$s.
-The lattice’s periodic structure and tunable rotation angle enable controlled manipulation of shock propagation, reflection and focusing.
+The architected lattice’s periodic structure and tunable rotation angle enable controlled manipulation of shock propagation, reflection and focusing.

 For both configurations, we solve the compressible Euler equations with appropriate equations of state using LLNL’s MARBL hydrocode\cite{anderson2018high,dobrev2011curvilinear}.
-We record, at fixed intervals, seven fields—density $\rho$, velocities $u_x$, $u_y$, pressure $p$, material fraction $m$, total energy $E$ and temperature $T$—on a $60\times60$ grid.
-These data constitute the training, validation and test sets for our deep‑learning model; additional details on the governing equations and numerical implementation appear in Appendices \ref{sec:gov_eqs}–\ref{sec:num_methods}.
+We record, at fixed intervals, seven fields—density $\rho$, pressure $p$, material indicator $m$, total energy $E$, temperature $T$, and two in-plane velocity components—on a $60\times60$ grid.
+These correspond to $u_r$ and $u_z$ for the porous case, and to $u_x$ and $u_y$ for the architected lattice case.
+These data constitute the training, validation and test sets for our deep‑learning model; additional details on the governing equations and numerical implementation appear in \ref{sec:gov_eqs} and \ref{sec:num_methods}.